Six Ways to Use Technology to Save on Fuel

 Let’s start by stating the obvious: Your two biggest trucking operational expenses are the cost of drivers and the cost of fuel.
 If you’re paying $70,000 a year for fuel logging 100,000 miles, the $7,000 savings you could receive with a 10% reduction in fuel costs is a pretty obvious reason to do all that you can to optimize fuel consumption.

-Here are six technologies to augment drivers’ performance and reduce fuel costs – take note that not one of these technologies involves magnets, magic, or secret potions.
+Here are six technologies to augment drivers’ performance and reduce fuel costs – take note that none of these technologies involve magnets, magic, or secret potions.

 1. Cruise Control: Adaptive, Predictive Powertrain, and Artificial Intelligence (AI)

-Cruise control has come a long way in the last ten years in both cars and trucks.
-We’re all familiar with basic adaptive cruise control that helps reduce driver fatigue with a slight improvement in fuel usage.
-Adaptive cruise control manages distance to the vehicle ahead and more safely automates acceleration and deceleration to provide a limited level of automation and improve driver convenience.
+Cruise control has advanced significantly in the last decade, both incars and trucks.
+We’re all familiar with basic adaptive cruise control, which helps reduce driver fatigue with a slight improvement in fuel efficiency.
+Adaptive cruise control manages the distance to the vehicle ahead and more safely automates acceleration and deceleration to provide a limited level of automation, improving driver convenience.

-Predictive Powertrain Control (PPC) from OEMs like Mercedes-Benz Trucks and Mack Trucks can reduce fuel consumption by as much as 5% by controlling acceleration, coasting, braking, and gear optimization in concert with the GPS location to determine the best speed for the vehicle.
+Predictive Powertrain Control (PPC) from OEMs like Mercedes-Benz Trucks and Mack Trucks can reduce fuel consumption by as much as 5% by controlling acceleration, coasting, braking, and gear optimization in conjunction with GPS location to determine the best speed for the vehicle.

 Artificial Intelligence (AI) cruise control is PPC on steroids.
 Like PPC, it considers speed limits, gradients, downhill slopes, road conditions, and radius of bends to adjust speeds and predictively time gear shifts.

 AI systems, however, add real-time contextual data to dramatically improve fuel economy.
-These systems not only assess the vehicle load but also assess over-the-horizon traffic congestion and weather conditions, all while taking into account drivers’ Hours of Service and time of arrival requirements.
-Traxen, a provider of AI-based cruise control system called iQPilot™ for after-market installation, is seeing a 10-15% improvement in fuel efficiency on freeways.
+These systems not only assess the vehicle load but also evaluate over-the-horizon traffic congestion and weather conditions, all while considering drivers’ Hours of Service and time of arrival requirements.
+Traxen, a provider of an AI-based cruise control system called iQPilot™ for after-market installation, is seeing a 10-15% improvement in fuel efficiency on freeways.
 Interestingly, Traxen displays a map with upcoming conditions on ELD tablets, so drivers better understand AI-driven changes in truck activity.
 Without this display, drivers are less likely to trust AI-based decisions and tend not to use cruise control.

 2. Optimize Engine Settings

 Electronic Control Modules (ECM) provide a wide variety of parameters that can be tuned to reduce fuel usage.
-ECM settings for cruise control, speed management, acceleration, and intelligent coasting can deliver consistent driving behavior to save fuel.
+ECM settings for cruise control, speed management, acceleration, and intelligent coasting can help deliver consistent driving behavior, ultimately saving fuel.
 Reducing idling time can also be configured in ECM parameters to yield significant savings.
-OEM and after-market devices using “out of the box” settings may underperform given your actual fleet’s usage, so it is worth your effort to understand what you can configure that best meets your operational needs and whether you can do so with your own maintenance resources or engage the help of experts.
+OEM and aftermarket devices using “out of the box” settings may underperform given your actual fleet’s usage.
+Therefore, it is worth your effort to understand what you can configure to best meet your operational needs and whether you can do so with your own maintenance resources or engage the help of experts.

 3. “Skip the Line” – Inspections and Tolls

 Every time a truck stops and starts, it takes more fuel.
 Waiting in line is even worse.
-Weigh station bypass services such as DriveWyze can help drivers avoid lengthy enforcement inspections.
+Weigh station bypass services, such as DriveWyze, can help drivers avoid lengthy enforcement inspections.
 The service is based largely on a carrier’s safety score and other state screening criteria.
 Carriers with the best safety scores can receive bypasses, in some states, up to 98% of the time.
-Saved time and less hassle keeps drivers happier and fuel isn’t wasted idling in line.
+Saved time and less hassle keep drivers happier, and fuel isn’t wasted idling in line.

 4. Wasting Fuel – It’s a Drag

-Aerodynamic drag using add-ons to the tractor and trailer is one obvious method to reduce drag and save fuel.
+Aerodynamic drag can be reduced by using add-ons to the tractor and trailer, which is one obvious method tosave fuel.
 Those are “table stakes” in long-haul trucking, so what else can you do to reduce drag?

 Road drag is a key element of fuel consumption.
 If your wheels aren’t rolling properly, you’re essentially “dragging a sled” and burning more fuel than you should.
 What can make your rig behave like a sled?
 Underinflated, unbalanced tires and unbalanced loads can do that.

-1. Tire Pressure Monitoring System (TPMS) – Tires lose pressure all the time.
-A TPMS can monitor all tires and axels and alert the driver and the dispatch system when action is needed to correct a tire inflation problem.
+Tire Pressure Monitoring System (TPMS) – Tires lose pressure all the time.
+A TPMS can monitor all tires and axles, alerting the driver and dispatch system when action is needed to correct a tire inflation problem.

-3. Bad Tires/Hubs – Efficient forward motion means you want your tires to roll straight and stay on the road.
+Bad Tires – Efficient forward motion requires your tires to roll straight and stay on the road.
 Unbalanced tires, uneven wear, and bald spots will all have an impact.
-Wheel hub monitoring technology from companies like ConMet use vibration analysis to detect problems in both the hub and the tires.

 Monitoring and maintaining tires, wheels, and axle load can not only save fuel as you roll but can prevent costly repairs and downtime by alerting you to conditions before they become critical.